eclipse-californium/californium/demo-apps/cf-cloud-demo-server/README.md

       --[no-]ipv4            enable coap endpoints for ipv4.
       --[no-]ipv6            enable coap endpoints for ipv6.
       --[no-]loopback        enable coap endpoints on loopback network.
+      --provisioning         enable 'prov'-resource for auto-provisioning.
+      --replace              replaces previous device credentials entries with new entries.
+For use during development.
+Don't use it for production!
       --store-file=<file>    file-store for dtls state.
       --store-max-age=<maxAge>
                              maximum age of connections in hours to store dtls